redox-os/book/src/ch02-05-building-redox.md

 ### Add/remove packages in the filesystem

-If you want to try a headless server or one of the other predefined configurations, in `redox/mk/config.mk`, change **FILESYSTEM_CONFIG** to point to one of the `.toml` configuration files in `config/x86_68`, e.g. `config/$(ARCH)/server.toml` or whichever filesystem config suits your purposes.
+If you want to try a headless server or one of the other predefined configurations, in `mk/config.mk`, change **FILESYSTEM_CONFIG** to point to one of the `.toml` configuration files in `config/x86_64`, e.g. `config/x86_64/server.toml` or whichever filesystem config suits your purposes.
+The demo configuration is `config/x86_64/demo.toml`.
 You may need to adjust **FILESYSTEM_SIZE** to accommodate the contents of your configuration.
 You can add programs to the filesystem by following the instructions [here](./ch05-03-compiling-program.html).

 ## Compiling The Entire Redox Project